Susan Fainstein

 Susan Saltzman Fainstein (born September 27, 1938) is an American educator and scholar of urban planning.
-Fainstein is currently a Senior Research Fellow at the Harvard University Graduate School of Design.
+Fainstein is currently a Senior Research Fellow at the Harvard University Graduate School of Design, where she had previously been a professor of urban planning.
 Her research and writing has focused on the distributive effects of urban development strategies and megaprojects, the role of democracy and community control in local public institutions, and establishing a moral theory of "the just city."

 A member of the urban planning faculties of Columbia University and Rutgers University for most of her career, Fainstein is now a research scholar at the Harvard Graduate School of Design.

 Work

 Economic restructuring and urban development

 Conducting field research in New York and London, Fainstein has studied the rise of "pro-growth" municipal regimes and accelerated real estate development since 1980.
 Her work charts the growth of public-private partnerships in urban development and increasing reliance on property development as a wholesale economic development strategy.
 Noting that property-focused growth has weakened urban welfare programs and broad neighborhood revitalization strategies, she has proposed reforms to public-private partnership structures that discourage overbuilding and permit broader community benefits.